 Choosing A Certified Vehicle

-Now that you know what makes a motorcycle street legal in the USA, how do you go about finding one that’s appropriate?
+Now that you know what a street legal dirt bike is in the USA, how do you go about finding one that’s appropriate?
 There are actually many options out there, but be aware that not all motorcycles on sale in the USA are legal to ride on public roads.
 Here’s a shortlist of manufacturers who sell street legal motorcycles:

 Yamaha – Some Yamaha motorcycles aren’t roadworthy so check with the manufacturer before buying one from eBay or Craigslist.